 Before making any dietary adjustments and switching to senior dog food recipes, take the dog to the vet to test for any age-related illnesses.

 Keep an Eye Out for Hypothyroidism

-If your dog suddenly gains weight despite eating the same amount as before, or if your dog's appetite decreases but he still gains weight, it can be due to an underactive thyroid.
+If your dog suddenly gains weight despite eating the same amount as before, or if your dog's appetite decreases but still gains weight, it could be an underactive thyroid.